-- 1. Prepare to evacuate to ensure everyone's safety.
+- 1. Close down the air inlet on the stove. - 2.
+Call the local fire department. - 3.
+Prepare to evacuate to ensure everyone's safety.
 Have a well understood plan of action for evacuation.
-Have a place outside where everyone is to meet. - 2.
-Close air inlet on stove. - 3.
-Call local fire department.
-Have a fire extinguisher handy.
-Contact your local municipal or provincial fire authority for further information on how to handle a chimney fire.
-It is most important that you have a clearly understood plan on how to handle a chimney fire. - 4.
+Have a place outside where everyone is to meet. - 4.
 After the chimney fire is out, the chimney must be cleaned and checked for stress and cracks before starting another fire.
-Also check combustibles around the chimney and the roof. - The services of a competent or certified installer, (certified by the Wood Energy Technical Training program (WETT) in Canada, Hearth Education Foundation (HEARTH) in U.S.A.,) are strongly recommended.
+Also check combustibles around the chimney and the roof.
+The services of a competent or certified installer, (certified by the Wood Energy Technical Training program (WETT) in Canada, National Fireplace Institute (NFI) in U.S.A., are strongly recommended.